The Labrador Retriever is a popular gundog and companion.

 Obesity is becoming a widespread problem in this breed.
 It is sadly increasingly common to see Labradors that are seriously overweight.

-It’s not a problem that is confined to Labradors, but because Labradors are generally very greedy dogs, they are susceptible, and it is vital that they are not fed according to appetite but according to their appearance.
+It’s not a problem that is confined to Labradors.
+But because Labrador Retrievers are generally very greedy dogs, they are susceptible, and it is vital that they are not fed according to appetite but according to their appearance.

-There are a number of inherited diseases to which Labradors are prone, and for which there are health tests available.
+There are a number of inherited diseases to which Labrador Retrievers are prone, and for which there are health tests available.

 The most well known inherited diseases that Labs suffer from are to do with malformation of their joints.
 Hip and elbow dysplasia.
 Both of these are at a higher risk in Labradors than in other breeds.

 Fortunately, breeders can have x-rays carried out on potential puppy parents, to assess the quality of these joints.
 They are scored on a scale, and this gives you an idea of the likelihood of your puppy suffering from hip or elbow problems.

 The closer to zero a dog’s hip score is the better, and you preferably want it to be even.
 So a score of 7 in total is better than average, but if that is made up of 3:4 it is better than 0:7, which suggests one side is perfect and the other far poorer.